 Admin Panel

 Wick ships a full-featured admin panel at /admin/* — no separate codebase, no extra service.
-Admins manage users, modules, tags, configs, and the MCP auth surface from one place.
+Admins manage users, modules, tags, runtime config, and the MCP auth surface from one place.
 Non-admins never see these pages.

 This page collects screenshots of every admin surface in one place.
 Each subsection has a one-paragraph summary plus a link to the operational guide.